dagibbins186/Belly-Button-Diversity/README.md

 # Belly Button Diversity: A Plotly.js Project
-This projct uses Plotly.js, a JavaScript data visualization library, to create an interactive data visualization for the web.
+This project uses Plotly.js, a JavaScript data visualization library, to create an interactive data visualization for the web.
 A bar chart, guage chart, and bubble chart displays information about bacteria.
 The goal is to visualize the types of bacteria that colonize bellies, and determine which will be suitable for synthetic beef production.
+\
 \
 The project:
 -Uses D3.json() to fetch external data, such as CSV files and web APIs.